magento/marketplace-eqp/README.md

 and many others.

+**Magento Extension Quality Program Coding Standard** consists of two rulesets - MEQP1 for Magento and MEQP2 for Magento 2.
+Each of them contains the rules depending on the requirements of each version.

 ##Installation & Usage

 Clone or download this repo somewhere on your computer.
 ```sh
 $ git clone git@github.com:magento/marketplace-eqp.git
 ```
-Install all required dependencies using [Composer](https://getcomposer.org):
+Install all required dependencies via [Composer](https://getcomposer.org):
 ```sh
 $ composer install
 ```